Last Updated on April 15, 2025

 By Jim Ferri

-Standing on the rim of the ravine I looked out across the sea of buildings before me.
-They were stone houses, stores, churches and everything else imaginable, all scooped out of the rock for innumerable centuries.
+Standing on the rim of the ravine, I looked out across the sea of Matera’s buildings before me.
+They were stone houses, stores, churches, and everything imaginable, all scooped out of the rock for centuries.

 It was both haunting and beautiful.
-And although it’s not one of the top places to visit in Italy, it’s certainly one of the more bizarre.
+And although it’s not one of the top places to visit in Italy, it’s undoubtedly one of the more bizarre.

 I was in Matera, looking out at the Sassi, an old cave city (the word “sassi” means “caves”).
 It’s in the Basilicata region of southern Italy, about a three-hour drive south of Naples.
 People have been living in the Sassi since Paleolithic times.

-Matera itself, is an interesting southern Italian city.
-It’s is divided into an active upper district typical of many Italian cities, and the lower silent Sassi,
+Matera itself is an interesting southern Italian city.
+It is divided into an active upper district typical of many Italian towns and the lower silent Sassi.

 Right in the center of Matera, Sassi was once a malaria-ridden slum.
 It was also one of the most poverty-ridden areas of southern Italy.
-It became such a national embarrassment in the 1950s and 1960s that the Italian government moved all its residents out to new apartments on the outskirts of Matera.
+In the 1950s and 1960s, it became such a national embarrassment that the Italian government moved all its residents to new apartments on the outskirts of Matera.

 The Sassi – A Ready-Made Movie Set

-But because of its historic significance, the Sassi was designated as a UNESCO World Heritage Site in 1993, along with the rock-hewn churches of Matera.
-A decade later the bizarre cityscape began to draw the attention of filmmakers.
+Because of its historical significance, the Sassi, along with the rock-hewn churches of Matera, was designated a UNESCO World Heritage Site in 1993.
+A decade later, the bizarre cityscape began to attract filmmakers’ attention.

-Films produced here includeMel Gibson’s The Passion of the Christwell as, as were scores of other movies.
-In fact, it becamse so popular it began to be referred to it as “Sassiwood.”
+In fact, it became so popular that it began to be referred to as “Sassiwood.”

 Looking out at the scores of television antennas poking up from the little cave homes in front of me, I thought it also would have been perfect as the location for some of the scenes in Star Wars.